psychemedia/storytelling-notes/unforeseen-nonsense.md

 The Prince journeyed on for several days, till at length he reached a town.

-He dismounts, and goes to refresh himself at a little coffee- house, in order that he may learn something about the place.
+He dismounts, and goes to refresh himself at a little coffee-house, in order that he may learn something about the place.

-There enters a hawker with a beautiful golden casket, and cries it, saying, " This casket for sale ! whoever buys it will rue it ; and again, whoever does not buy it, will rue it : the price is a thou- sand ducats, no more and no less."
+There enters a hawker with a beautiful golden casket, and cries it, saying, " This casket for sale ! whoever buys it will rue it ; and again, whoever does not buy it, will rue it : the price is a thousand ducats, no more and no less."

 Then all who were in the coffee-house turned and looked at the Prince, and he says to himself, "Halloa, here is a start: 'whosoever buys it, shall rue it : and again, whosoever does not buy it shall rue it.'
 Well, I'll try my luck with it, anyhow, as I see all eyes are turned on me."
 Then he calls to the man : " Here, sir, what is the price of that casket ? "